In-line Fuel Injection Pump |

 When the helical edge of the pump plunger uncovers the port in the pump barrel near the end of the delivery stroke, the pressure of fuel is immediately reduced so that the delivery valve at once drops on its seating, thus cutting off communication between the pump and the nozzle until the next delivery stroke takes place.
 In coming to its seat to act as a non-return valve, the delivery valve is, however, made to perform the other highly important function of pressure unloading.

-The double function is obtained using the novel, but entirely simple construction of the delivery valve unit; and reference to Fig will show that it is an ordinary miter-faced valve with a guide that has a circular groove cut in it, dividing the guide into two parts.
+The double function is obtained by means of the novel, but entirely simple construction of the delivery valve unit; and reference to Fig. will show that it is an ordinary miter-faced valve with a guide that has a circular groove cut in it, dividing the guide into two parts.
 The lower parts have four longitudinal grooves communicating with the circular groove.
 The upper part of the guide forms a small piston, which is an accurately ground plunger fit for the valve seating which is also internally ground.
 When the pump is on its delivery stroke, the pressure of the fuel rises and the delivery valve is pushed up until the fuel can escape through the longitudinal grooves over the valve face to the nozzles.
-Immediately after the pump releases the pressure in the barrel, the delivery valve resumes its seat, causing the small piston part of the guide to sweep down the valve seating with plunger action, thus increasing the space in the delivery pipe before the valve seats itself.
+Immediately after the pump releases the pressure in the barrel, the delivery valve resumes its seat, causing the small piston part of the guide to sweep down the valve seating with plunger action, thus increasing the space in the delivery pipe before the valve actually seats itself.
 The effect of this increase of volume in the delivery system is, of course, that of suddenly reducing the pressure of the fuel therein so that the nozzle valve in the nozzle can snap to its seat, thus instantaneously terminating the spray of fuel in the cylinder entirely without dribble.

-Control rod stops for in-line fuel injection pump
+Control rod stops for in-line fuel injection pump-

 The automatic control rod stop is essential in cases where the engine requires more fuel for starting than the normal full-load delivery.
 It is, therefore, frequently installed in place of the adjustable control rod stop.
 The essentials of the design and operation of such a stop are shown in Fig.

-When the driver fully depresses the accelerator pedal whilst the engine is at a standstill, the spring in the yielding cap will relax.
+When the driver fully depresses the accelerator pedal whilst the engine is at standstill, the spring in the yielding cap will relax.
 The control rod travel-and consequently the fuel delivery -is, therefore, greater than being full load performance.

 As soon as the engine starts running, however, the control rod stop will no longer yield because the governor, with the aid of the automatic control rod, stops the spring, and retracts the control rod as far as its operating position, i.e. maximum delivery.

-Phasing and calibration for In-line fuel injection pump
+Phasing and calibration for In-line fuel injection pump-

-The essential functions of the injection pump, when fitted to the engine, are to ensure that an accurately metered quantity of fuel shall be injected into each cylinder and at an exact point in the stroke at which the engine requires it.
+The essential functions of the injection pump when fitted to the engine are to ensure that an accurately metered quantity of fuel shall be injected into each cylinder and at an exact point in the stroke at which the engine requires it.
 The latter point is the first for which adjustment is made and this, of course, will affect the timing of the pump to the engine.

 It is essential, therefore, during the adjustment of the pump, to ensure that the subsequent pumping elements commence injecting at exactly the correct interval in the camshaft degree after the No. 1 element.
-Assuming that the injection sequence of a 6-cylinder pump is 1, 5, 3, 6, 2, 4, then the No. 5 element must commence injection 60° after No. 1 (the pump works at half engine speed) and No. 3 at the same interval after No. 5 and so on.
+Assuming that the injection sequence of a 6-cylinder pump is 1, 5, 3, 6, 2, 4, then the No. 5 element must commence injection 60° after No. 1 (the pump work at half engine speed) and No. 3 at the same interval after No. 5 and so on.
 The interval on all types of pumps is 360° camshaft angle divided by the number of elements in the pump.
-This adjustment for the correct timing interval is known as “phasing ” or adjusting the phase angle of the pump.
+This adjustment for the correct timing interval is known as "phasing " or adjusting the phase angle of the pump.

 Point of port closure-